30 Under 30 FAQ and Contest Rules

 How can I submit an application?

-The application is now open!
+The application is now closed!
 The application period for the 30 Under 30 class of 2020 opened on Friday, Nov.
-1, 2019 at noon CST and closes on Wednesday, Jan.
+1, 2019 at noon CST and closed on Wednesday, Jan.
 15, 2020 at noon CST.

 Who’s eligible to enter?

 For the 2020 feature, any member of the National Association of REALTORS® who is 29 years old or younger on May 31, 2020 and who has not been profiled as a previous 30 Under 30 honoree is eligible.
 Previous finalists who didn't make it into the group of 30 honorees are allowed to reapply.

 Applications were due by 12 p.m.
 CST on Wednesday, Jan.
 15, 2020.

 Several factors are considered—business success is just one.
 Community and professional leadership also are important factors.
 We strive for balance: We want to ensure we have a diverse group of finalists in terms of business niches, gender, ethnic background, and geographic location.
 Finally, we look for compelling stories that bring to life innovative business strategies that have worked for you or obstacles you've overcome.
 Learn more about how to stand out from the rest of the pack here.